(Section 1 of 12)

-For example, still using the £15,000 income threshold, if Adult 1 continued to self-earn £7,500 but Adult 2 decided not to work and self-earn nothing, they’d still end up with enough subsidy to meet the household poverty line.
+For example (still using the £15,000 income cut-off threshold) if Adult 1 continued to self-earn £7,500 but Adult 2 decided not to work and self-earn nothing, they’d still end up with enough subsidy to meet their household’s agreed poverty line.

 However, Adult 2 would also qualify for subsidy.
-They would be the whole £15,000 short of the income threshold.
-Apply the 50% withdrawal rate to that figure and this would give them a £7,500 subsidy.
+They would be the whole £15,000 short of the income cut-off threshold.
+So if you apply the 50% withdrawal rate to that figure, this would give Adult 2 a a £7,500 subsidy.

 Adding these figures together would total a household income of £18,750.
 Even with just one of the adults working, they would be £3,750 above the household poverty line.
 Again, a sum of money that they effectively do not need to live ‘adequately’.

 Off the back of realising how skewed this system is, both adults might decide not to work altogether, therefore self-earning nothing.

 This would put them both the whole £15,000 short of the income threshold.
 Apply the 50% withdrawal rate and this would give them each a basic income subsidy of £7,500.

 By adding both of their subsidy payments together, their total household income would be £15,000 – level with the household poverty line.

 So using this threshold level, both could afford to not work at all and still receive a defined ‘adequate’ level of income.
 A situation which pretty much eliminates any essential incentive to work.